woocommerce/woocommerce/readme.txt

 6. A product archive (grid).

 == Changelog ==

+= 3.2.5 - 2017-11-21 =
+* Fix - WordPress 4.9 - REST API - Updated schema, sanitization, and validation callbacks to support correct data types.
+* Fix - WordPress 4.9 - Fix an issue saving variation attributes on new products and with attributes containing slashes.
+* Fix - Save fee tax lines to new orders on checkout.
+* Fix - Restore the post global after rendering product shortcodes.
+* Fix - Fix product filtering when searching for a string including quote characters.
+* Fix - Fix an edge case rounding bug with shipping taxes.

 = 3.2.4 - 2017-11-16 =
 * Fix - Cache IDs in shortcodes rather than query objects.